 Professional appearance goes beyond how you dress and what type of cool car you drive.
 Young agents report discrimination against looking “too young.”
 For example, a recently licensed 23-year-old who looks like he is still in high school overcame initial client perceptions by wearing a blazer, shirt, and tie.
 As a result, potential clients stopped asking how much experience he had and instead asked genuine real estate questions.

 Professional appearance tips for real estate agents vary depending upon the situation.
 Different types of property, weather, and clients dictate the appropriate professional attire.
 When you need to look like a successful businessperson, either dress conservatively or follow fashion trends.
 Keep your office clean and organized.
 Maintain a stylish haircut.
 Blend in with your client’s tastes when you can so that they relate to you and trust you.
 Remember: Proper professional appearance leads to success.

 Browse our blog for more tips and tools designed to help launch your real estate career.
 Not licensed yet?
 Earn your real estate license online at Real Estate Express.

-Steven Rich, MBA, has over three years of experience as a successful real estate agent.
+Written by Steven Rich, MBA.
+Steven Rich, MBA has over three years of experience as a successful real estate agent.
 He was awarded the Top Condo Salesperson for two of those years by his real estate company.
 Steven has served as Associate Editor for a real estate magazine and is the author of a 104-page e-book on How to Buy, Develop, Lease, and Sell Real Estate.